tatemouser/NoKeyboardAlgorithm/README.md

 ## Project Description
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The concept of this project is to create an algorithm for a keyboard with only 10 buttons.
 Each button, as seen below, represents a few letters on the keyboard.
 This project generates several combinations of words that could be created with numeric input, then selects the words that exist in the program's word bank.
 Each word in the sentence is linked to a list of these valid combinations.
 The valid combinations are then run through a bigram language model with the preceding word list.
 This process creates another list of scores associated with all the combinations between the two lists holding possible words.
 The best score is used, and the two words that achieved this score are used in the final sentence output.

-<pre>The digit 1 represents "a".
+The digit 1 represents "a".
 This word would be added to a list, then it would be searched for in the trie structured word bank.
 Since "a" is found then it would be returned.

 By entering 73999, the ideal output would be "hello".
 Although it would produce several variations of this.
-Here is an example of the letter combination size.</pre>
+Here is an example of the letter combination size.
 > * Level 1: 6 options (Y, U, H, J, N, M)
 > * Level 2: 3 options for each of the 6 options from Level 1 = 6 * 3 = 18 options (E, D, C)
 > * Level 3: 3 options for each of the 18 options from Level 2 = 18 * 2 = 36 options (O, L)